Praise-Id/post-install-config/README.md

 - From the Admin Panel, click "Agents" in the top navigation.
 - Click "Departments" in the sub-menu, click "Add New Department".
-- In the "Department Name" field, name the department whatever you want).
+- In the "Department Name" field, name the department whatever you want.
 - Leave or adjust the "Department Type" (Public or Private) and other default settings as needed.
 - Click "Add Department" to save.